Chris Brazzell II

-Chris Brazzell II is an American college football wide receiver for the Tennessee Volunteers.
-He previously played for the Tulane Green Wave.
+Christopher Brazzell II (born October 23, 2003) is an American professional football wide receiver for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Tulane Green Wave and Tennessee Volunteers and was selected by the Panthers in the third round of the 2026 NFL draft.

 Early life

 Brazzell attended Midland Christian School in Midland, Texas where he played football.
 For his senior year, he transferred from Midland Christian to Midland Legacy.
 During his senior year, Brazzell recorded 859 yards and 12 touchdowns on 59 catches and was given a three-star rating.
 On June 9, 2021, He committed to FAU.
 He decommitted from FAU on December 6th and committed to Tulane on December 13, 2021.
 He chose Tulane over offers from Southern, Pittsburgh, New Mexico State, and Austin Peay.